 Pet skunks aren't as strange as you may think they are.
 Most skunk owners will tell you that skunks are wonderful pets and are very intelligent.
-Of course, pet skunks are "disarmed," usually having their musk or scent glands removed surgically at an early age, so they can't spray you.
-But, as with any exotic pet, appropriate expectations are vital to the enjoyment of a skunk as a pet.
+Of course, this is partly because pet skunks are "disarmed," usually having their musk or scent glands removed surgically at an early age, so they can't spray you.
+But, as with any exotic pet, appropriate expectations are vital to the enjoyment of having a skunk as a pet.

-Skunks are also illegal in some areas, so check with your local authorities to see if you can keep one in your home.
-If they are illegal where you live, don't be tempted to get one anyway - the first time anyone complains about your pet it may be confiscated or euthanized.
+Skunks are illegal to keep as pets in some areas so check with your local authorities to see if you can keep one in your home.
+If they are illegal where you live, don't be tempted to get one anyway since the first time anyone complains about your pet it may be confiscated or euthanized.
 You should never take a skunk from the wild to keep as a pet.

 Edited by Adrienne Kruzer, RVT